-Both AMD Opteron[TM] 6100 and 4100 Series processors have many power efficiency enhancements to help reduce overall power consumption.
-A feature called Dual Dynamic Power Management (DDPM) provides the processors with additional power rails which are dedicated to the processor cores, HyperTransport[TM] technology links, and memory controller.
+The Quad-Core AMD OpteronTM processors have many power efficiency enhancements to reduce overall power consumption.
+A new feature called Dual Dynamic Power ManagementTM (DDPM) provides the processors with additional power rails which are dedicated to the processor cores, HyperTransportTM technology links, and memory controller.
 Separating the power rails of the cores allows each of the cores to independently adjust frequency for the given workload while also allowing for voltage changes to the cores.
-Not only does this technology enable considerable power savings at the processor level during non-peak workloads, it also allows the processor to adjust the power consumption of the individual sections during the power measurements.
-The ACP values for each power band include the power for the cores, memory controller, and HyperTransportTM technology links.
+Not only does this technology enable considerable power savings at the processor level during non-peak workloads, it also allows AMD to capture the power consumption of the individual sections of the processor during the power measurements.
+The ACP values for each power band include the power for the cores, memory controller, and HyperTransportTM links.